What To Do When You're Charged With DUI / OVI In Columbus Or Central Ohio

 Next, we will investigate the case.
 We will then obtain all of the documents related to your case, including police reports, accident reports, witness statements, and chemical test information, as well as any video evidence, such as cruiser videos and police station videos.
 We will talk with witnesses, review records for the machine used to determine your alcohol concentration, take photos and video if appropriate, and fully investigate all evidence that may be used in your case.
 Based on the investigation, we will probably file motions to suppress evidence, such as the breath test, blood test, or urine test, was well as the field sobriety tests.

-If I represent you this process, I charge a flat fee for the entire case (with the exception of a trial), and I only accept a limited number of cases.
-In most cases, my clients avoid a DUI / OVI conviction.
-For more information about me, please see my profile, and for more information about my practice, please read the firm overview.
-You can also see what clients say and review my past case results.
-If you would like to discuss representation for your DUI/OVI case in Columbus or central Ohio, EMAIL ME or call me at 614-717-1177.
+If the Dominy Law Firm represents you in this process, there is a flat fee for the entire case (with the exception of a trial).
+We only accept a limited number of cases, and most of our clients avoid a DUI / OVI conviction.
+For more information, please read the firm overview.
+You can also see what clients say and review our past case results.
+If you would like to discuss representation for your DUI / OVI case in Columbus or central Ohio, EMAIL US or call 614-717-1177.